37743/Attention/README.md

 ## Features:
 - Upload your own studying material, your own rules![^1]
 - Sign-up and compete with others for prestigious badges, aim for the best ranking!
-- Real-time assistive evaluation,we will support you throughout the whole process!
+- Real-time assistive evaluation,we will support you throughout the whole process![^2]
-- Personalized configuration, suit the application to your own needs![^2]
 - ... and more!

 ## Usage